upsilonproject/upsilon-ansible/README.md

 # upsilon-ansible

 These scripts are in very **early development**, they help, but don't install a full environment.
-Only useful if you know UPsilon pretty well right now.
+Only useful if you know Upsilon pretty well right now.
 If you want to play around with Upsilon for testing, **don't use this method**, instead try the other methods listed in the [upsilon docs](http://www.upsilonproject.io/docs).